-I would like to thank Revell Publishers and NetGalley for the opportunity to read a complimentary copy of Unknown Threat by Lynn H. Blackburn.
+I would like to thank Revell Publishing and NetGalley for the opportunity to read a complimentary copy of Present Danger by Elizabeth Goddard.
 I was under no obligation to give a favorable review.

 While I’ve never read any books by Davis Bunn, I was intrigued by the blurb on the cover of Burden of Proof.